Understanding the Gottman Four Horsemen: How to Improve Your Relationship

 Why It’s Harmful:

-Better Approach: “You’re right; I could be better about tidying up.
+Better Approach: “You’re right; I could do better at tidying up.
 Let’s figure out a plan together.”

 4. Stonewalling